Using a Credit Card vs Cash

 Some car rental agencies and hotels require you to use a credit card for your reservation.
 Those that accept debit cards may require a large security deposit and may even run a credit check before allowing you to pay with debit.

-Credit cards give you the flexibility to easily shop online.
+Credit cards give you the flexibility to easily pay online.
 If you only have cash and want to make an online purchase, you’ll have to figure a way to convert it to an electronic format.
 That may mean depositing the cash into a checking account using a debit card, purchasing a prepaid card, or having someone with a credit card make the purchase for you.

 Credit cards are sometimes faster than cash.
 You may have seen the credit card commercial where customers using their credit cards move through the line almost instantly while the customer using cash takes more time and holds up the line.